Anantha-Rao12/Anantha-Rao12.github.io/_pages/about.md

 ## Other interests
 - Hackathons (quantum/classical), seminars on trends in academia+industry and problem-solving sessions are some of the events that interest me.
-- Exploring new places, photographing sights, trying street food and learning about history are some of the hobbies that I pursue.
+- Exploring new places🧭, photographing sights📷, trying diverse cuisines 🍱🍚 and learning about history are some of the hobbies that I pursue.
-- Reading books (mostly non-fiction) and writing blog posts about science are some of the ways that I learn and communicate.
+- Reading books 📚 (mostly non-fiction) and writing blog posts ✍️ about science are some of the ways that I learn and communicate.
-- Playing the guitar and hiking the western ghats are some of the activities that I enjoy.
+- Playing the guitar 🎸 and hiking the western ghats 🥾⛰ are some of the activities that I enjoy.
-- Gardening is something that I’ve recently started but I’m not very good at it yet.
+- Gardening 🌳 is something that I’ve recently started but I’m not very good at it yet.

 ## Pet projects
 - <a href="https://github.com/Anantha-Rao12/QVAE" target="_blank">QeVAE</a> (2022 - present): A quantum-enhanced variational autoencoder